 A flood and drain (ebb and flow) system is going to require a higher volume hydroponic pump than a simple NFT method of growing.
 Likewise, an aeroponic system has different specifications than a deep-water culture system.

 GPH stands for gallons per hour, and is how pump sizes are measured.
 At Hydrobuilder we have water pumps ranging from 1-200 GPH all the way up to over 1,000 GPH.
 When deciding the GPH you need for your hydroponics system, you need to know how many gallons you want to move and the head height of your system.
 From here, you can use the chart or specifications listed on a specific pump to see if it works for you!

 We advise growers to purchase a pump twice the size of what you suspect you may need.
 Worst case scenario, your pump is larger than you need, and you can reduce the water flow on the pump.
 However, if your pump is too small, you will not be able to pump more water through it.
 Start by calculating how much water you are going to need to pump through your system, and shop accordingly!

 Not sure which pump is right for you?
+Our year-end review of the best hydroponic water pumps is a great resource, as we offer an option for every type of grower out there.
 Give our experienced growers a call today at 888-815-9763 and we can help you decide!
 If you want to learn more about hydroponics, check out some of the articles in our learning center!